armel/uv-k5-firmware-custom-feat-F4HWN/README.md

 - improve default power settings level (Low ~125mW, Mid ~2W and High ~5W),
 - improve s-meter (IARU recommandations),
-- improve UI (menu, s-meter, MAIN ONLY screen, etc.),
+- improve UI (menu, s-meter, MAIN ONLY screen, RX blink, etc.),
 - add SetLow menu (<20mW, 125mW, 250mW, 500mW and 1W),
+- add SetPtt menu (Classic or OnePush),
-- add tot visual alert (blink screen or led, 10 seconds before),
+- add tot visual alert (blink screen or LED, 10 seconds before),
-- add many fix (squelch, s-meter and DTMF overlaying, scan list 2 ignored, etc.).
+- add many fix (squelch, s-meter and DTMF overlaying, scan list 2 ignored, etc.),
+- enabled ENABLE_CTCSS_TAIL_PHASE_SHIFT,
+- disabled ENABLE_DTMF_CALLING.

 As usual, you can use [online flasher](https://egzumer.github.io/uvtools/?firmwareURL=https://github.com/armel/uv-k5-firmware-custom-feat-F4HWN/raw/main/firmware.packed.bin).

+> [!NOTE]
+About SetPtt menu, if you select the OnePush option, you no longer need to press the PTT continuously to transmit.
+Simply press once to start transmission, and press a second time to stop.
+No more finger cramps :)

 > [!WARNING]
 > EN - Use this firmware at your own risk (entirely).
 There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), in which case, you'd need to buy another radio.